Orlando Diaz-Figueroa, DVM, MS, Specialty in Avian & Exotic Animal Medicine

 During his last year at the School of Veterinary Medicine, he was named All-American Collegiate Scholar by the United States Achievement Academy.
 At the same time, he was inducted to the Phi Zeta National Veterinary Honor Society – Rho Chapter at Tuskeege University.
-In the fall of 2001, he accepted the position of an internship in companion avian/exotic and small animal medicine at Animal Care Unlimited and the Ohio Wildlife Center which he successfully completed in the summer of 2002.
+In the fall of 2001, he accepted the position of an internship at Animal Care Unlimited and the Ohio Wildlife Center which he successfully completed in the summer of 2002.
 After completing the internship, he was accepted for a 3-year residency in Zoological Medicine at the Louisiana State University.
 While completing his residency and Master of Science degree, he was inducted to the National Society of Collegiate Scholars for his academics and leadership.
 He finished his residency and obtained his Master of Science degree in July 2005.

 His special interests are in avian obstetrics and reptilian gastrointestinal diseases.
 Together with his wife, Dr. Perez, they are the owners of Lake Howell Animal Clinic.
 His personal interests include husbandry and breeding snakes and tortoises.
 Other hobbies are growing orchids and keeping cichlids from South America and Africa.